robgha01/Cake.LoadRemote.Module/README.md

-# Cake.Modules
-Modules for cakebuild.

-## Cake.LoadRemote.Module
+# Cake.LoadRemote.Module
+Module for cakebuild that extends #load processor directive with nuget support.
-Extend #load with nuget support this module will download and install the nuget package and reference the scripts where the #load directive is defined.
+This module will download and install the nuget package and reference the scripts where the #load directive is defined.

 ### Installation
 Unzip the release file for "Cake.LoadRemote.Module" in youre modules directory.